xRedLeader/list-SSH-info-on-mac/README.md

 in your .bash_profile to access it form anywhere

+todo:
-todo: add another entry to config file for .ssh
+add another entry to config file for .ssh add in autocomplete for hosts